-It’s good to know where everything that you need is, i.e., our instruments, water, towel, mic stand.
+It’s also good to know where everything you need is located.

-Make sure leads are tidy & that you can move around comfortably or execute choreography safely.
+Make sure leads are tidy and that you can move around comfortably or execute choreography safely.

-The confidence you have on stage helps you have a great time & engage the audience.
+Once you have made the stage set up your own, the confidence you have on stage helps you have a great time & engage the audience that much better.